 Arleen Palma

-My life tribute is to those who have forgotten "why they were here" and no longer with us especially my cousin Kevin.
-Because of Rose2hope mentoring program, I am now pursuing my dream of becoming a doctor and currently attending third year of Medical school.“
+This tribute is for those who have forgotten "why they are here," especially my cousin Kevin.
+Thanks to the Rose2Hope mentoring program, I am now pursuing my dream of becoming a doctor and am currently in my third year of medical school.

 Azalie Lopez